 At the end of the year, you have a gorgeous striped blanket that’s one of a kind, because even if you make one every year the temperature is always going to be different on any given day.

 The number of colors you will need depends on the temperature range where you live.
+If you’re not sure what the temperature range is you can look up historical weather data for your area online.

 Most people pick 8-10 different colors with each having a 5-10 degree range.